Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

 Fig.~\ref{Fig2}a shows the temperature dependence of the sound velocity for the transverse mode, $c_{66}$.
 The measurements in the superconducting state ($H$ = 0, red circles) display a sharp discontinuity at the superconducting transition.
 The difference in the shear sound velocity between the normal and superconducting states (Fig.~\ref{Fig2}b) shows a small but very clear jump at $T_c$, of magnitude $\simeq 0.2$~ppm, 10 times larger than our experimental resolution.
-The exceptional sensitivity of our experiment is due to the very small attenuation of the $c_{66}$ mode \cite{Lupien01}, which enabled us to detect up to 70 echoes (see SI) and to perform a fit on all of them.
-Note that we have reproduced the data for the $c_{66}$ mode using another experimental setup (see S.I.).
-A discontinuity of the sound velocity of the $c_{66}$ mode has also been detected by resonant ultrasound spectroscopy at $T_c$ \cite{Ghosh20}.
+The exceptional sensitivity of our experiment is due to the very small attenuation of the $c_{66}$ mode \cite{Lupien01}, which enabled us to detect up to $\sim$ 60 echoes (see Fig. S1 in the SI) and to perform a fit on all of them.

+Note that if there is any mixing of acoustic modes in the measurement, the small jump in $c_{66}$ can easily be swamped by the huge softening of other modes.
+In a second experiment, using a different spectrometer, we were able to again detect the sharp drop below $T_c$ in \Sr, but with some contamination from other modes (see Fig. S2 in the SI).
+In the data of Fig.~\ref{Fig2}b, the complete lack of any temperature dependence below 1.3~K down to 0.04~K is strong evidence against such contamination.

 This is the key finding of our study: we observe a sharp discontinuity at $T_c$ in the sound velocity for the transverse mode $c_{66}$.
-This immediately provides unambiguous evidence that the superconducting order parameter must be of a two-component nature, consistent only with the E$_g$ singlet representation, the E$_u$ triplet representation or a degenerate combination of one-dimensional representations.
+This immediately provides unambiguous evidence that the superconducting order parameter must be of a two-component nature, consistent only with the E$_g$ singlet representation, the E$_u$ triplet representation or an accidentally degenerate combination of two one-dimensional representations.\\ A discontinuity of the sound velocity in the $c_{66}$ mode at $T_c$ of magnitude $\approx$10~ppm was recently detected in \Sr~also by resonant ultrasound spectroscopy performed at $f\sim$2~MHz \cite{Ghosh20}.
+The difference in the magnitude of the jump may come from a finite frequency effect on the dynamic of the order parameter.
+The consequence is a decrease of the amplitude of the anomaly as the frequency increases (see SI section 4 and Ref.~\cite{Sigrist02}).
+Note that a rough estimation of the magnitude of the $c_{66}$ drop using the Ehrenfest relation is about 2~ppm (see SI section 3).